pollenjp/handwritten_numeral_recognition_by_mnist__hack/README.md

 # handwritten_numeral_recognition_by_mnist__hack
-On your PC, you write number by your pointer.
+On your PC, write number by your pointer.
 Then, NN recognize what number you wrote.

 <a href="http://ec2-52-199-237-194.ap-northeast-1.compute.amazonaws.com/cgi-bin/handwritten_numeral_recognition_application_by_mnist/py.py">My application</a>